 This was before the internet existed as we know it, and sure, I could have researched proper backpacking gear in a book, but ole’ Abbey always just threw a can of beans and a hunk of salt pork in a canvas bag and didn’t give a damn about what anything weighed.
 I figured a tent, a sleeping roll, and some food and water was all a man needed to sleep outside.

 The morning I left, I stopped by a chain supermarket and headed for the deli.
 I picked up a fried chicken dinner deal and a gallon of water and a fifth of bourbon.
-I pointed my truck north, the greasy wonderful scent of fried chicken filling the cab, and imagined myself majestically setting up camp overlooking…well, I had no idea really.
-I was headed for the Sykes Hot Springs, via the Pine Ridge Trail.
+I pointed my truck north, the greasy scent of fried chicken filling the cab, and imagined myself majestically setting up camp overlooking…well, I had no idea really.
+I was headed for some natural hot springs, via a trail I thought led there.
 I had no map.
 I had no compass.
 I had no idea that ten miles was a very long way to hike with an uncomfortable pack, close to 20 pounds worth of tent and sleeping bag, and while carrying a gallon jug of water.
-I had no idea that the Pine Ridge Trail is a full-on asskicker, gaining and losing absurd amounts of elevation.
+I had no idea that the trail I was headed for is a full-on asskicker, gaining and losing absurd amounts of elevation.
 I also had no idea whether or not I needed a permit or reservation to camp out there.
 I figured what the hell, there’s plenty of trees to camp behind, I’ll be fine.
 Basically, I had no idea I was a complete idiot.

 In retrospect, I can’t believe I made it.

-Sykes Hot Springs are a potentially glorious, though most often overrun and somewhat disgusting, series of geothermal pools along the Big Sur River.
-Like the camp the night before, there was nobody home.
+When I arrived at the springs, just like the camp the night before, there was nobody home.
 I stripped down to swim trunks, and plopped into a tub.
 Years of candle remnants rimmed the rock wall of my little boiling pool.
 I set one aflame, and settled in to relieve my aching feet.
-Backpacking was easy, I thought, lighting up the last of my joints, and enjoying Big Sur just the way countless people had before me.
+Backpacking was easy, I thought, lighting up the last of my joints, and enjoying the place just the way countless people had before me.